thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 #### Module

 The basic building blocks of an Angular application are <strong>NgModules</strong>, which provide a compilation context for components.
 NgModules collect related code into functional sets; an Angular app is defined by a set of NgModules.
-An app always has at least a root module that enables bootstrapping, and typically has many more feature modules
+An app always has at least a root module that enables bootstrapping and typically has many more feature modules

 Learn more about [Angular Modules](https://angular.io/guide/architecture-modules)

 #### Component

 Components define views, which are sets of screen elements that Angular can choose among and modify according to your program logic and data.
-Every component consist of selector, template and style.
+Every component consists of a selector, template, and style.
 Template and style can be inline or separate files.

 Learn more about [Angular components](https://angular.io/guide/architecture-components)